 We are not meant to walk this journey of life alone, and while building a community of faith is hard work, it is also holy work.

-We hope these tips help as a jumping off point, and we will be back with more ideas for how to share your faith with others.
-Know that we are here to talk through anything with you, and that we are holding you all in prayer.
+We hope these tips help as a jumping-off point, and we will be back with more ideas for how to share your faith with others.
+Know that we are here to talk through anything with you and hold you all in prayer.